Play to Generalize: Learning to Reason Through Game Play: Related Work

-\paragraph{Generalization in MLLMs.} Achieving robust generalization to novel tasks, distributions, and domains is a central goal in the development of MLLMs.
-RL has shown promise for better out-of-distribution (OOD) generalization compared to SFT~\cite{chen2025r1v,meng2025mm}, and developing multi-step reasoning like CoT~\cite{wei2022chain} is itself a form of generalization.
-Generalization is often pursued by training on large, diverse instruction-following datasets~\cite{li2024llavanext,liu2024llavanext,chen2024internvl} or by explicitly training general reasoning capabilities~\cite{yang2025r1,huang2025vision}.
-While these methods advance OOD generalization, they typically operate within the same broad domain of complex visual reasoning as the training data.
-Our ViGaL paradigm, however, investigates a stronger form of out-of-domain generalization.
-We show fundamental skills learned from simple synthetic games transfer zero-shot to enhance performance on entirely different, complex domains like visual mathematics and multi-displine questions, without any exposure to corresponding domain-specific data.
+\paragraph{Generalization in MLLMs.} Achieving robust generalization to novel tasks, distributions, and domains is central to MLLM development.
+RL shows promise for better out-of-distribution (OOD) generalization compared to SFT~\citep{chen2025r1v,meng2025mm}, and developing multi-step reasoning like CoT~\citep{wei2022chain} is itself generalization.
+This is often pursued through training on large, diverse instruction-following datasets~\citep{li2024llavanext,liu2024llavanext,chen2024internvl} or explicitly training general reasoning capabilities~\citep{yang2025r1,huang2025vision}.
+While these methods advance OOD generalization, they typically operate within the same broad domain of complex visual reasoning as training data.The work most closely related to ours is Game-RL~\citep{tong2025code2logic}, which demonstrates how constructing diverse game-based tasks for RL can enhance the general reasoning abilities of vision-language models (VLMs).
+Our ViGaL paradigm investigates stronger out-of-domain generalization, showing fundamental skills learned from simple synthetic games transfer zero-shot to enhance performance on entirely different, complex domains like visual mathematics, multi-discipline questions, and spatial reasoning, without domain-specific data exposure.